pratik-sinha-ibm/supply-chain/README.md

 - **Scalability:** Easily extendable across vehicle models, regions, and support channels (mobile app, web, IVR).

-## Running the Notebook Instructions
+## Instructions for running the Notebook

 ### 1. Clone the Repository
 Clone the GitHub repository to your colab notebook.